-FEMA continues to lead the Federal government's effort to provide assistance and support to States affected by Hurricane Sandy, ensuring Federal agencies and their public and private partners continue to provide all available resources to State, local, and tribal communities in affected areas.
-This page lists helpful resources to support recovery and rebuilding efforts by individuals, business owners and communities affected by Sandy.
+FEMA continues to lead the Federal government's effort to provide assistance and support to States affected by Hurricane Sandy.
+This page lists helpful resources to support recovery and rebuilding efforts by individuals, business owners,and communities affected by Sandy.

-FEMA’s Hurricane Sandy homepage provides the latest information on available FEMA assistance and recovery initiatives with materials in nine different languages.
-Additional information for New Jersey residents is available through the State of New Jersey’s Hurricane Sandy Information Center.
-Additional information for New York residents is available through the NYC Severe Weather webpage.
-Information is also available from FEMA about the disaster process, disaster aid programs, hazard mitigation grant and loan programs and FEMA's whole community approach to emergency management.
+FEMA’s Hurricane Sandy homepage provides the latest information on Sandy recovery.
+New Jersey residents can get more information through the State of New Jersey’s Hurricane Sandy Information Center.
+New York City residents can get more information through the NYC Recovery website.
+Information is also available from FEMA about the disaster process and disaster aid programs, hazard mitigation grant and loan programs and FEMA's whole community approach to emergency management.

 Before building, property and business owners should consult their local government officials to determine the local building code, permit, and mandatory elevation requirements for their home or building.

 Following Sandy, FEMA's Mitigation Assessment Team developed a series of recovery advisories.
 They offer mitigation measures that could be taken to minimize damage to buildings.

 Buildings located in a Special Flood Hazard Area that are determined to be substantially damaged or improved must be brought into compliance with the requirements of the community's NFIP-compliant floodplain management laws or ordinances.
 The Substantial Damage Estimator (SDE) software was developed to assist State and local officials in estimating building value and costs to repair buildings and is available at no cost.
 The reference document Substantial Damage Estimator Best Practices is also available online.